lsmr#

 is a vector of length m.
 The matrix A may be dense or sparse (usually sparse).- Parameters:

-- A{sparse matrix, ndarray, LinearOperator}
+- A{sparse array, ndarray, LinearOperator}

 Matrix A in the linear system.
 Alternatively,